 There are many farms and ranches in Nebraska.
 All of them need lots of WATER.

-While most of them are fed by groundwater, they too are stakeholders to the river.
+While most of them are fed by groundwater, they too are stakeholders of the river.

 Corn is the primary crop but a thirsty plant.
 It’s end-use is vast, going well beyond a cob of corn for humans.

 Soybeans are eaten but used commercially too.
 More crops = more water.

 Water from the river is diverted for irrigation via canals.
 But plenty of sprinklers drench the land in hot summer months.

 Until we find a way to raise crops and animals without water, farms and ranches will require their share of the resource…